michaelfranzl/captain-hook/README.md

 The name "Captain Hook" is a play on the term ["Software Hook"](https://en.wikipedia.org/wiki/Hooking).

-# Why inventing yet another event emitter?
+# Why invent yet another event emitter?

-I found dozens of event emitter libraries on Github.
-Most of them were too large, too 'smart', or too restrictive.

-Features of this module:

-* No dependencies.
-* Only ~100 lines of code.
-* Only ~2.4 kilobytes minified.
-* Works in browsers and in Node.js.
-* Includes distribution file with source map.
-* Extensive tests.
-* Attribute/method names are explicitly configurable.
+* Attribute/method names are configurable
-* Returns to the emitter optional return values from event handlers as an array
+* Returns to the event emitter return values from event handlers as an array
 * When adding event handlers, a supplied option object allows
   * sorting the handler according to given priority,
   * setting the `this` context of the handler,
   * setting of a tag/label of the handler.
 * Event handlers can only be removed when their tag is known.
-Prevents interaction between external plugin code.
+Prevents interaction between subscribers.
 * The storage object for event handlers and their options can be privately scoped if needed.
-This is to ensure that external plugins cannot remove or inspect each other's event handlers.
+This is to ensure that external plugins cannot remove or inspect each other's event handlers (privacy).
 * Flexible use: add the mix-in to prototypes, plain objects, classes or to instances thereof (see below).
+* No dependencies.
+* Only ~100 lines of code.
+* Only ~2.4 kilobytes minified.
+* Works in browsers and in Node.js.
+* Extensive tests.

 The [test file](tests/test.js) describes usage and features.